gravelCompBio/Phosformer-ST/README.md

-We provided code to test Phos-ST (see section below)
+We provided code to test Phosformer-ST (see section below)